fluxninja/aperture/docs/content/get-started/integrations/flow-control/envoy/istio.md

    :::info

-   Replace the value of `ISTIOD_NAMESPACE_HERE` with the namespace in which Istiod is running.
+   Replace the value of `ISTIOD_NAMESPACE_HERE` with the namespace in which `istiod` is running.
 This way, the Istio EnvoyFilter will be applied to all the pods having Istio sidecar injected across namespaces.

    If you want to apply the Istio EnvoyFilter to a particular namespace, replace the value of `ISTIOD_NAMESPACE_HERE` with that namespace.